-These vegan cauliflower mashed potatoes put a new spin on a traditional favorite.
-Loaded with roasted heirloom garlic and fresh herbs, this dish is gluten-free and low-calorie.
-In addition, it’s high in antioxidants and dietary fiber, and can be ready in as few as 15 minutes.*
+These roasted cauliflower mashed potatoes put a new spin on a traditional recipe favorite.
+Loaded with roasted heirloom garlic and fresh herbs, these easy mashed cauliflower potatoes are the absolute best despite being non-dairy, gluten-free, vegan, low fat, and low-calorie.
+In addition, this mashed cauliflower is super creamy and not watery because it’s roasted, and, it’s high in antioxidants and dietary fiber.

 If you thought cauliflower was boring, think again!
-This roasted mashed cauliflower recipe is anything but.
-Light, fluffy and savory, it’s an awesome complement to my Vegan Mushroom Wellington, my Herby Croissant Vegan Stuffing and my Vegan Sweet Potato Casserole.
+This roasted cauliflower mashed potatoes recipe is anything but.
+Light, fluffy and savory, it’s an awesome complement to my Vegan Mushroom Wellington, my Herby Croissant Vegan Stuffing my Vegan Sweet Potato Casserole or one of these 40 Vegan Side Dishes.
 And if you’re looking for a unique way to make potatoes, check out my Air Fryer Smashed Potatoes with garlic aioli.

 Looking for more holiday recipes?
-Check out my non-alcoholic Cranberry Spritzers, my easy Vegan Pumpkin Bread and my 30-minute Vegan Pumpkin Cupcakes.
+Check out my these 12 show-stopping Vegan Main Dishes, this spiced orange Gin Spritz, non-alcoholic Cranberry Spritzers, my easy Vegan Pumpkin Bread and my 30-minute Vegan Pumpkin Cupcakes.
 And for dozens of holiday recipes from all your favorite food bloggers, visit my Vegan Holiday Roundups.

 - garnishes – I used parsley and rosemary, but feel free to improvise with other herbs including fresh sage or thyme, or whatever dried herbs you have in your pantry.